theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 ### TLS Configuration

-Enable Transport Layer Security (TLS) to use secured HTTPS communication for the web server:
+You can enable Transport Layer Security (TLS) to use secured HTTPS communication for the web server.
+Follow the steps below to set up TLS:

-1. Make sure to have a valid X.509 certificate.
-If the certificate is not listed in the Windows certificate store, [install an X.509 certificate](knowledge-base/install-x.509-certificate.md).
+1. Install a valid X.509 certificate in the Windows certificate store of the machine that runs Xtract Core.
+For more information, see [Install an X.509 certificate](knowledge-base/install-x.509-certificate.md).
 2. Open the following file in the Xtract Core installation directory: `config/servers/tls.json`.
 If the directory and file do not exist, create them.
 3. Enable TLS in the `tls.json` file and add the details of the certificate.
 Example:
 	```json title="tls.json"